kharchenkolab/Baysor/README.md

 For the description of all config parameters, see [example_config.toml](https://github.com/hms-dbmi/Baysor/blob/master/configs/example_config.toml). <!-- TODO: chech that it's up to date -->

+#### Outputs

+- segmentation_borders.html: visualization of cell borders for the dataset colored by local gene expression composition (first part) and molecule clusters (second part)
+- segmentation_cell_stats.csv: diagnostic info about cells.
+Parameters "n_transcripts", "density", "elongation", "area" and "avg_confidence" can be used to filter low-quality cells.
+- segmentation_config.toml: copy of the config to improve reproducibility
+- segmentation_params.dump: aggregated parameters from the config and CLI
+- segmentation.csv: segmentation info per molecule:
+  - confidence: probability of a molecule to be real (i.e. not noise)
+  - cell: id of the assigned cell.
+Value "0" correspond to noise.
+  - cluster: id of molecule cluster
+  - assignment_confidence: confidence that the molecule is assigned to a correct cell
+  - is_noise: shows whether molecule was assigned to noise (it's equal "true" if and only if "cell" == 0)

 #### Choice of parameters